Dr. Jabeene Bhimji

 After obtaining my doctorate in 2018, I pursued additional training and completed a post-doctoral fellowship at the Stanford University School of Medicine in California.
 During my time at Stanford University, I further developed my competence in using a cognitive behavioural framework to target anxiety, depression, and early psychosis.
 I also completed intensive training in dialectical behaviour therapy (DBT), which I often integrate in to my therapeutic work when appropriate.

-Dr. Bhimji has applied to become a registered psychologist with the College of Psychologists of British Columbia.
+I am a registered psychologist with the College of Psychologists of British Columbia.

 To make an appointment with Dr Bhimji, please call Changeways Clinic at 604 871 0490 during office hours, or email us at email@example.com.